Bubobubobubobubo/BuboQuark/README.md

 ```bash
 Quarks.install("https://github.com/Bubobubobubobubo/BuboQuark")
 ```

-## Usage

-This quark brings syntax shortcuts and minor improvements (_highly personal matter_) to make **SuperCollider** easier to handle on stage.

-### Boot method
+To make use of the existing synth definitions, you will have to install the [mi-Ugens](https://github.com/v7b1/mi-UGens), a collection of **SuperCollider** UGens taken from Mutable Instruments module designs.
+Note that it is also preferable to install [sc3-plugins](https://github.com/supercollider/sc3-plugins), the official **UGen** extension suite for **SuperCollider**.

+All the other dependencies will be installed automatically when installing the **Quark**.

+## How to use BuboQuark?

+The main goal of **BuboQuark** is to provide everything you need to live code right out of the box.
+It is a balance between staying close to the initial language features while offering convenient shortcuts when possible:

+- **boot** the server with a suitable configuration for live coding
+- **facililate** the use of patterns and blending with audio functions
+- **simplify** the use of `NodeProxy` roles for FX and mixing
+- **synchonize** the clock with other applications
+- **share** the audio signals easily with other applications

+**SuperCollider** already possesses everything you need to do so.
+It is just not pre-arranged by default.
+It is a programming language after all, you have to do some work to get it right.

+### Booting the server

-There is a `Boot()` class that acts as a configuration file for my setup.
+There is a `Boot()` pseudo-class that acts as a configuration file.
 This configuration file is rather classic:

-- raises the conservative options of `Server.default`
+- raises the conservative options of `Server.default` to allow more connexions, more buffers, etc.
 - set the ProxySpace clock to use `LinkClock` for syncing with other applications
-- pushes everything into a `ProxySpace`
+- make the default environment a **JITLib** `ProxySpace`
-- set paths for samples and synthdefs
+- Set custom default paths for sample and SynthDefs loading
-- install a `StageLimiter` not to blow up my speakers
+- Install a `StageLimiter` not to blow up the speakers

+The `Boot()` constructor takes three arguments:

+- `configPath`: path to a `.scd` configuration file that will be automatically loaded
+- `samplePath`: path to a folder containing your audio samples (in sub-folders)
+- `soundDevice`: name of the sound device to use

+All of these arguments are optional.
+However, they will default to my configuration if not set.
+If you want to set one option but not the others, use keywords arguments or `nil` values: `Boot(soundDevice: "BlackHole 16ch")`.

+### Controlling the clock

 The `LinkClock` is accessible through the `c` global variable.

-**Note:** I put my configuration into `./config/livecoding/` and there should be a folder named `samples/` and a file called `Synthdefs.scd`.
+Be careful not to override it.
+It behaves like a regular `TempoClock` with the usual methods.
+There are a few useful methods to control it and to use it efficiently:

+- `c.tempo` : set or get the current tempo (will change other peers tempo)
+- `c.beatDur` : duration of a beat

+I use these methods very frequently when writing delay lines and time-based effects.

 ### Events

-I am using some Events as classes to store some of the things I want to load with each session (FX templates, SynthDef reference, etc).
+I am using some Events as pseudo-classes to store some things I want to keep track on during the session (FX templates, SynthDef reference, etc).
 I am using :

 - `d`: **D**efinitions (`SynthDefs`)
+  - `d.list` : list all the available SynthDefs
+  - `d.params('synth_name')` : list the parameters of a SynthDef

-- `f`: **F**X templates (DSP functions with a simple name)
+- `f`: **F**X templates (DSP functions accessible through a simple name)

 To use one of the effects, you can use the following syntax: